Ukraine-Russia crisis: What to know about rising fear of war

 Which side wins out in Kharkiv, which is Ukraine's second largest city and is just 40 kilometers (25 miles) from where Russian troops are massing, could well determine the fate of the country.

-A guerrilla war fought by dentists, coaches and housewives defending a hometown of a thousand basement shelters would be a nightmare for Russian military planners, according to both analysts and U.S. intelligence officials.
-And that's exactly what many people in Kharkiv — and across Ukraine — say they're planning.
+A guerrilla war fought by dentists, coaches and housewives defending a hometown of a 1,000 basement shelters would be a nightmare for Russian military planners, according to both analysts and U.S. intelligence officials.
+And that's exactly what many people in Kharkiv — and across Ukraine — say they're planning to do.

 “Both our generation and our children are ready to defend themselves.
 This will not be an easy war,” said Maryna Tseluiko, a 40-year-old baker who signed up as a reservist with her 18-year-old daughter in Kyiv.